 What would you say to others who are on the fence about hiring a birth photographer?

 Debbie: This is one of the most important days of your life that you will never get back.
 Having it documented will help you relive that moment forever

 Sarah: Do it!
 It's the most magical time in your life and to be able to look back over photos again and again is the best feeling ever.
 We sat down and went through all that was important and I wanted to capture and that's exactly what I got.
 I couldn't have asked for better photos of my twins arrival.

 Are you interested in having your birth story documented?

-You can find out more about Birth Documentary Sessions here.
+You can find out more about Birth Sessions here.
 Please get in touch if you would like to discuss things further, I'm always happy to meet for coffee and cake!